codefellows-seattle-javascript-401d15/30-career-development/lab-abigail/README.md

   * `find()`: returns the node that contains the value, null otherwise

 ## Install and Use Data Structure
+In terminal tab, enter:
+1. `npm install` to install application resources.

 ## Access Methods